About the Office

-Even when the subject attorney resigns or retires during the course of an investigation, OPR ordinarily completes the investigation in order to better assess the litigation impact of the alleged misconduct and to permit the Attorney General and Deputy Attorney General to judge the need for changes in Department policies or practices.
+Even if the subject attorney resigns or retires from the Department during the course of an investigation, OPR ordinarily completes the investigation in order to better assess the litigation impact of the alleged misconduct and to permit the Attorney General and Deputy Attorney General to judge the need for changes in Department policies or practices.
 In certain cases, however, the Office of the Deputy Attorney General will approve termination of such investigations if it is in the best interest of the Department.

-In requesting a written response, OPR asks the subject attorney to provide pertinent information regarding his professional background and experience, including his length of service and positions held with the Department.
-In order to determine what state bar rules may apply, OPR also asks the subject attorney to list each jurisdiction in which he maintains bar membership, regardless of his category of membership (e.g., active, inactive, associate, or some other membership category).
+In requesting a written response, OPR asks the subject attorney to provide pertinent information regarding his or her professional background and experience, including his or her length of service and positions held with the Department.
+In order to determine what state bar rules may apply, OPR also asks the subject attorney to list each jurisdiction in which he or she maintains bar membership, regardless of his or her category of membership (e.g., active, inactive, associate, or some other membership category).

-If OPR determines based on its review of the record that there is no reasonable likelihood of a professional misconduct finding, the subject attorney and the component head are notified that further inquiry is unwarranted and that the matter is closed.
+If OPR determines based on its review of the record that there is no reasonable likelihood of a professional misconduct finding, the subject attorney and the United States Attorney or component head are notified that further inquiry is unwarranted and that the matter is closed.

 In cases that cannot be resolved based on a review of the written record, OPR initiates an investigation of the alleged misconduct.
 Interviews are ordinarily conducted by two OPR attorneys.
 The interview of the subject attorney is transcribed by a court reporter, and the interviews of other witnesses are digitally recorded.
 Neither the subject nor a witness is permitted to record the interview.
 Co-workers are not permitted to attend interviews.

 Following preparation of the transcript, the subject attorney will be given an opportunity, pursuant to a confidentiality agreement, to review the transcript and, if necessary, submit a supplemental written response.
-The confidentiality agreement requires that all copies of the transcript be returned to OPR.
+A confidentiality agreement signed by the subject attorney requires that all copies of the transcript be returned to OPR.

 All Department employees have an obligation to cooperate with OPR investigations and must respond to questions posed during the course of an investigation upon being informed that their statements will not be used to incriminate them in a criminal proceeding.
 Employees who refuse to cooperate with OPR investigations may be subject to formal discipline, including removal.
 See Attorney General’s April 12, 2002 Memorandum, “Duty to Report Misconduct and Cooperate with Investigations.”

-Once OPR completes its report of investigation, the subject attorney and the component head are officially notified of the results of the investigation.
-If OPR determines that the subject attorney committed professional misconduct, prior to issuing a final report, the subject attorney, pursuant to a confidentiality agreement, and the component head may review the draft report, comment on the factual findings, and offer arguments as to why OPR should alter its conclusions.
+Once OPR completes its report of investigation, the subject attorney and the United States Attorney or component head are officially notified of the results of the investigation.
+If OPR determines that the subject attorney committed professional misconduct, prior to issuing a final report, the subject attorney, pursuant to a confidentiality agreement, and the United States Attorney or component head may review the draft report, comment on the factual findings, and offer arguments as to why OPR should alter its conclusions.
 OPR will consider the comments and incorporate them into the final report, to the extent OPR considers it appropriate.